-It is widely known that there are at least a dozen different interpretations of quantum theory.
+It is widely known that there are at least a dozen different interpretations of Quantum Mechanics.
 One of them is the interpretation of de Broglie-Bohm.
-In this formulation, a quantum potential appears, which guides quantum particles in their movement.
-The shape of the quantum potential causes each particle to move along its own trajectory.
+In this formulation, a Quantum Potential (QP) appears, which guides quantum particles in their movement.
+The shape of the QP causes each particle to move along its own trajectory.
 However, the existence of only four interactions has been experimentally established.
 These are electromagnetic, gravitational, weak and strong interactions.
-That is why it was so important to understand exactly how the quantum potential interacts with particles.
+That is why it was so important to understand exactly what is the nature of the QP and how particles interact with QP.
 A recent result indicates the electromagnetic nature of the quantum potential.
 The article that reveals the electromagnetic nature of the quantum potential can be obtained here: Published Article, or ArXiv.

 Good luck with the Blog, Anton!